-THEORETICAL MAXIMUM SPECIFIC GRAVITY (G{mm}) AND DENSITY OF HOT MIX ASPHALT (HMA) PAVING MIXTURES FOP FOR AASHTO T 209
+THEORETICAL MAXIMUM SPECIFIC GRAVITY (G{MM}) AND DENSITY OF ASPHALT MIXTURES FOP FOR AASHTO T 209

-This procedure covers the determination of the maximum specific gravity (G{mm}) of uncompacted hot mix asphalt (HMA) paving mixtures in accordance with AASHTO T 209-12.
+This procedure covers the determination of the maximum specific gravity (G{mm}) of uncompacted asphalt mixtures in accordance with AASHTO T 209-19.
 Two methods using different containers - bowl and pycnometer / volumetric flask- are covered.